 J.D.
 Transfer Admissions

-The Ohio State University Moritz College of Law welcomes a select group of transfer students each year.
+Each year, The Ohio State University Moritz College of Law welcomes a select group of transfer students from other ABA-accredited law schools.
 They find a welcoming community and ways to participate in a wide range of programs and experiential learning opportunities, including the choice to enroll in one of our seven clinics, working on one of five law journals, and competing in numerous moot court contests.
 The application will open on May 1.

 Students admitted with advanced standing also have full access to counseling and programs provided by our Career Services Office, such as: